sherifm/udaciti_web_dev_projects/mini_breakpoints/README.md

 # Responsive Design Project L5

 ##Diclaimer:
-This is an minor submission for Udacity's Full-Stack Web-Developer Nano Degree.
+This is an intermediate submission for Udacity's Full-Stack Web-Developer Nano Degree.

 ##Updates:
 Modified code to: